SNAPSHOT-India stocks, bonds, rupee, swap, call at 0415 GMT

 --------------

-The Indian rupee at 63.68/69 per dollar compared to its Friday's close of 63.81/82 tracking mild gains in the domestic sharemarket and stronger Asian peers.
+The rupee slightly weaker at 63.60/61 per dollar compared with its Friday's close of 63.56/57, tracking mild losses in the domestic sharemarket but gains in most other Asian units preventing sharper losses.

 GOVERNMENT BONDS